oiyl/vbulletin-3.x-crash/README.md

 # vbulletin-3.x-crash

 # ⚠️ Disclaimer
-This writeup is meant to be purely education and shed on light on the effects of old, unupdated software, and mitigations to take
+This writeup is meant to be purely educational and shed light on the effects of old, unupdated software, and mitigations to take

 ## Overview